SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

 I want to thank everyone at Point of Return for helping me to find freedom and realize the peak of my personal health.
 I have not only become free of prescription medication but I have also been alleviated of the fear, anxiety, stress and incapacitation that used to run my life.
 I can't say enough about the potential for freedom and transformation inherent to this process.
 You don't just go back to surviving.
 You truly thrive in life once you are off these medications thanks to Point of Return." - Lauren (Clonazepam Withdrawal Success Story)

 Our Clonazepam weaning program is a slow taper that allows you to safely step down from Clonazepam under the guidance of our Prescription Experts, your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Clonazepam until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Clonazepam withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help minimize Clonazepam withdrawal symptoms to help improve mental and physical well-being.

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Clonazepam Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Clonazepam alone, work with our Prescription Drug Experts.